rafael-santiago/tulip/doc/MANUAL.md

 All ``tlp tag`` must be followed by a code listing.
 A code listing is a variable sequence enclosed by ``{ ... }``.
 As said before, between the brackets we can have other tags, notes and separators (to be continued, hold on).
-As a result, our musical intentions coded.
+As a result, our musical intentions will follow coded inside.

 There is another important thing that is expressed as a tag: ``chords`` and ``intervals``.
 But this is not a specific guitar technique.
 Inside a ``chord tag`` can exist only notes and single separators (to be continued, hold on).
 The